JabRef/jabref/scripts/vms/README.md

 1. `cd` into `{vmdir}`, e..g, `cd ubuntu`
 2. Start the vm `vagrant up`
+3. Restart the vm
-3. Ensure that the guest additions are up to date: `vagrant vbguest --do install`
+4. Ensure that the guest additions are up to date: `vagrant vbguest --do install`
-4. Linux machines: Store ssh configuration: `vagrant ssh-config > vagrant-ssh`
+5. Linux virtual machines: Store ssh configuration: `vagrant ssh-config > vagrant-ssh`

 ### Use VM